SAP/fundamental-styles/docs/pages/components/table.md

 ## Navigation Indication State
-Navigation can be indicated on a row in the final column using the `.fd-table__cell--navigation` class.
+Navigation can be indicated on a row in the final column using the `.fd-table__cell--navigated` class.

 {% capture table-navigation %}
 <table class="fd-table">